MicrosoftDocs/architecture-center/docs/guide/choose-azure-container-service.md

 ---
 title: Choose an Azure container service
+description: Understand how to evaluate container services on Azure, based on your specific workload scenarios and requirements.
-author: Julie Ng
+author: julie-ng
+ms.author: julng
-ms.date: 12/22/2023
+ms.date: 12/29/2023
+ms.topic: conceptual
+ms.service: architecture-center
+ms.subservice: azure-guide
+products:
+  - azure-kubernetes-service
+  - azure-container-apps
+  - azure-app-service
+categories:
+  - containers
 ---

-Choose an Azure container service
+# Choose an Azure container service

 Azure offers a range of container hosting services designed to accommodate various workloads, architectures, as well as business requirements.
 This container service selection guide will help you understand how to evaluate container services on Azure depending on workload scenarios and requirements.

-**[blue note box]**
+> [!important]

-In this guide, the term *workload* refers to a collection of application resources that support a common business goal or the execution of a common business process, with multiple services, such as APIs and data stores, working together to deliver specific end-to-end functionality.
+> In this guide, the term *workload* refers to a collection of application resources that support a common business goal or the execution of a common business process, with multiple services, such as APIs and data stores, working together to deliver specific end-to-end functionality.

 ## How to use this guide

 This guide includes two articles: this introduction article and an additional article on shared considerations across all workload types.

-[blue or purple note box]
+> [!note]

-If you have not yet committed to containerization, please also see this "choose an Azure compute service” article for further compute options to host your workload.
+> If you have not yet committed to containerization, please also see this "choose an Azure compute service” article for further compute options to host your workload.

 This introduction article lists Azure container services in scope for this guide and covers how service models compare when it comes to understanding trade-offs between control and ease of use, such as customer managed vs. Microsoft managed services.
 After identifying candidate services based on service model preferences, the next step is to evaluate the candidates against workload requirements by leveraging the article on shared considerations around networking, security, operations, and reliability.